School Uniform Policy

 Bottoms - Navy Blue, Khaki, or Maroon colored ONLY.
 Pants, skirts, or shorts must not be denim, skinny, stretchy, jeggings, or spandex.
 No jean-type pants or tight pants allowed.

 Uniforms with handwriting on them are not allowed to be worn.

 Accessories - Belts can be Blue, Maroon, White, Black, Brown, or Khaki.
 Belt buckles must be plain.
 Shoes may be any color or style EXCEPT - no flip flops or slippers; shoes should cover toes and have a back.

 Hats, Hoods, or Other Head Coverings must not be worn in the school building.
 Other Accessories must be modest in style and not distract from the learning environment.
 No Bandanas of any kind may be worn.

 Skirts/Dresses - Skirts and dresses should be no shorter than right above the knee cap.

-Uniform Infractions: All students must wear the approved uniform on Mountain Vista Community School.
+All students must wear the approved uniform at Mountain Vista Community School.
 The individual classroom teacher and/or team leader will determine if a student is not in compliance with uniform expectations.
 Students will be asked to correct the situation immediately.
-If the uniform code is violated, the student will be sent to the office where he/she will have an opportunity to correct the violation and a parent phone call will be made.
+If the uniform code is violated, the student will be sent to the office where he/she will have an opportunity to correct the violation, and a parent phone call will be made.
 Repeated uniform infractions will be documented and could result in disciplinary action.